Mark Sanchez: 2005 season

 Being named the nation's top quarterback coming out of high school, Sanchez was well regarded upon his arrival at USC.
-With upperclassmen Matt Leinart and John David Booty returning, Sanchez did not play during his freshman year in 2005, opting to redshirt to preserve a year of eligibility.
-During this time, he participated as the quarterback of USC's scout team, earning the Trojans' Service Team Offensive Player of the Year Award.
+With upperclassmen Matt Leinart and John David Booty returning, he did not play during his freshman year in 2005, opting to redshirt to preserve a year of eligibility.
+During this time, Sanchez participated as the quarterback of USC's scout team, earning the Trojans' Service Team Offensive Player of the Year Award.

 2006 season

 In April 2006, Sanchez was arrested after a female USC student accused him of sexual assault.
-He was released from jail the following day and suspended.
+Sanchez was released from jail the following day and suspended.
 On June 3, 2006, the Los Angeles County District Attorney's office announced no charges would be filed, and Sanchez was reinstated, though he was disciplined by the football team for underage drinking and using false identification on the night he was arrested.

 At the outset of the 2006 season, Sanchez competed for the starting quarterback position; once Booty, a junior, suffered severe back spasms caused by a pre-existing back condition, surgery was required and Sanchez was promoted to run the first-team offense during the spring as Booty recovered.
 Coaches stated Booty would be considered the starting quarterback when he returned for fall practice.
 During the 2006 season, Sanchez saw limited playing time in games against Arkansas, Stanford and Oregon.
-Through those three games, Sanchez completed 3 of his 7 pass attempts for 63 yards and one interception.
-He also saw additional action against Arizona, Michigan, and Notre Dame but he did not attempt a pass in those contests.
+Through those three games, he completed three of seven pass attempts for 63 yards and an interception.
+Sanchez also saw additional action against Arizona, Michigan, and Notre Dame, but did not attempt any passes in those contests.